Vince90/spring-2018-mmp100--project-4--video/README.md

 [http://mmp.bmcc.cuny.edu/vincent.bustamante/spring-2018.mmp-100/project-4](http://mmp.bmcc.cuny.edu/vincent.bustamante/spring-2018.mmp-100/project-4)

 ### Description
-This is a portfolio of my current video work I have done.
+This is a short collection of Timelapse videos i have shot.
+The music is from Explosions in The Sky.

 ## Rules
 * **Do not** add or remove any files to this repo.